eddiesigner/liebling/README.md

 ## Theme development

 Thanks to [D3473R](https://github.com/D3473R) 💪🏼 for create a development environment with Docker.
 From now on you can work on this theme without installing a Ghost instance on your local machine.
-With two commands you can and instant development setup and build the theme for production.
+With two commands you have an instant development setup and you can build the theme for production.

 Please take a look to this page to see how it works: https://github.com/eddiesigner/liebling/wiki/Theme-development-with-Docker